Black Lightning: Black Lightning: Cold Dead Hands

 Black Lightning appeared in DC Rebirth in Detective Comics, and from there spun out into the series Batman & the Outsiders.
-Tony Isabella, the creator of Black Lightning, rebooted the character in a new six-part series that began in November 2017.
-The series, which takes place in Cleveland, "forgets" much of the previous history of the character.
-Tony Isabella says that this will not be an "origin" story, but one may follow.
+Jenny Blake Isabella, the creator of Black Lightning, rebooted the character in a 2017 miniseries.

 Powers and abilities

-Originally, he was described as having no innate powers, using a belt that allowed him to generate a force field and project electrical bolts.
-This power was later revealed to exist as a result of the metagene, according to Invasion! #3.
+Originally, Black Lightning had no innate powers, using a belt that allowed him to generate a force field and project electrical bolts.
+He was later retconned to be a metahuman.

 Black Lightning can produce a vast amount of bioelectricity he can channel against his opponents to a variety of effects, from stunning to killing.
-With more effort, he can control the electromagnetic force-field generated by his power to use it as shield against incoming attacks and to ionise objects in order to throw them to enemies.
+With more effort, he can control the electromagnetic force-field generated by his power to use it as shield against incoming attacks and to ionise objects to throw them to enemies.

+Having been a trained athlete and won three gold olympic medals.
+Raised on the "streets" Black Lightning was already a formidable hand to hand combatant but having experience as a superhero and training with the Batman he has become a formidable martial artist ranking among the best in the DC universe.

 Supporting characters

 Family

 Jefferson has had two daughters by his ex-wife Lynn Stewart, both of whom have followed in his footsteps and become superheroes.
 His oldest daughter, Anissa Pierce, has taken on the code name "Thunder" and served on an incarnation of his team the Outsiders.
-His 16-year-old, younger daughter Jennifer Pierce, was recently recruited by the Justice Society of America under the code name "Lightning".
+His 16-year-old, younger daughter Jennifer Pierce, was recruited by the Justice Society of America under the code name "Lightning".
 A version of Lightning first appeared in Kingdom Come, a 1996 miniseries published by DC Comics.

-Pierce claims that people frequently ask him if he is the father of Static, much to his chagrin.
-It is later revealed that Static is in fact a fan of Black Lightning and has a poster of the hero in his room in Titans Tower.
-In Young Justice, after meeting and fighting alongside Static, Black Lightning offers to become Static's mentor.